 Anti-VEGF and steroids are nonsurgical treatment options for DME.
-Sometimes, DME does not respond well to anti-VEGF injections.
-This may be due to pro-inflammatory cytokines other than VEGF.
-Therefore, it may be efficacious to switch from anti-VEGF to steroids, owing antiinflammatory effects of corticosteroids.
+Sometimes, DME do not respond well to anti-VEGF injections.
+This may be because of pro inflammatory cytokines other than VEGF.
+Therefore, it may be efficacious to switch from anti-VEGF to steroids because of corticosteroids' anti-inflammatory effects.

-Previous studies showed that dexamethasone implantation was successful regarding anatomical and visual gain in patients with macular edema persistent to ranibizumab and
+Previous studies had shown that dexame thas one implantation was successful in terms of anatomical and visual gain in patients with macular edema persistent to ranibizumab and